Istanbul University-Cerrahpaşa

-Istanbul University-Cerrahpaşa (IUC) is a public research university which was formed in Istanbul on 18 May 2018.
+Istanbul University-Cerrahpaşa is a public university which was formed in Istanbul on 18 May 2018.
 It takes its name from Cerrah Mehmed Pasha, who gave its name to the Cerrahpaşa, Fatih district in Istanbul.
 It has nine faculties, six Institutes, one college, five Vocational schools and ten research centers.
 The rectorate of the university, which has 8 campuses, is located in Avcılar.
 In addition, the university provides education in two languages, Turkish and English.